Battle-Modders/Poise-System/README.md

 - **Orc Trophy** no longer grants stun immunity.
 It now grants 200% more Poise

 ## Todo
-- Icon for new Composure effect
+- Icon for new Poise effect
-- Icon for Composure stat lines
+- Icon for Poise stat lines
 - Smarter enemy AI that can predict stuns
 - Some casual playtesting